stadium-software/datagrid-advanced-search/README.md

 Create six global scripts listed below as per the attached sample application.

 NOTES: If you are using Stadium 6.6 or later, you can just copy the global scripts from the [sample application](Stadium6/ClientSideFilters.sapz?raw=true) into your own.
-Otherwise you will need to recreate these scripts in your application.

 1. ApplySearchPhrase: Applies the search phrase to the DataGrid
 2. ClearFilters: Resets the filter form